LibreTexts/ngshare/docs/user_guide/notes.rst

 Database Backup
 ---------------
 ngshare users should regularly backup the database.
-Especially the database should be backed up before updating ngshare.
-Because after the update, the schema and data migration may corrupt the database.
+The database should be backed up before updating ngshare because the schema and data migration may corrupt the database.

 Removing Semantics
 ------------------